allison-johnson/sinatra-practice-it/notes.md

 - right now, all teachers can access all questions ... is that what I want?

 Additional Features
+- on student creation/update validate that grade is a number 9-12
 - import CSV files with topics and questions ("Question #1", etc.) and use to seed databases
 - on question creation, allow teacher to create a new topic as well
 - a layout page! make it pretty...